Camera bags: can't live with them, can’t live without them.

 Sometimes it feels like camera bag companies do not really understand their market.
 To be fair though, bags have got much better in recent years yet some of these niggles still exist.

-It should be added, not all bags have all these problems.
+It should be added, not all bags have all these problems (take a look at Shotkit's list of the top bags to get a feel for the good ones).
 I live in hope that someday, one of the more forward-thinking companies takes on board these issues and creates a range of bags to suit most photographers.

 If you have any niggles about your camera bag (or indeed, suggestions for improvements), let us know in the comments below.
 Please!